abronan/readings/README.md

 Following is a list of all the books that I've finished (beginning *March 16th 2015*) or are in the process of reading.
 This list will be regularly updated with new books.

-Although all the books include a link to Amazon, please consider supporting your local bookstore instead.
+Please consider supporting your local bookstore if buying one of these.

 Favorite books are marked with a *